Creating flows for an API from scratch

 Assembly editor in the Policies view

 When you first open the Policies view, the canvas provides a single Invoke policy to run the API.
-The gateway can use this policy to call the running API in App Connect Designer.
+The gateway can use this policy to call the running API in App Connect.
 You can click to open the property sheet for this policy.
 However, you don't need to edit any of the default settings, which also include a username and password for HTTP basic authentication.
-The app-connect-designer-url variable in the URL field represents the URL of the current App Connect Designer instance, which the gateway needs to access.
+The app-connect-designer-url variable in the URL field represents the URL of the current App Connect instance, which the gateway needs to access.
 This URL is defined in the Gateway tab, under Gateway and portal settings > Properties.

-Note: Do not delete the default Invoke policy (titled Invoke flow) unless you can devise an alternative method to access the App Connect Designer endpoint URL to call the API.
+Note: Do not delete the default Invoke policy (titled Invoke flow) unless you can devise an alternative method to access the App Connect endpoint URL to call the API.
 The app-connect-designer-url defines the endpoint URL.

 Invoke flow policy default settings in the property sheet